Great Grey Owl we spotted near Ottawa

 Great Grey Owls have a very large facial disc, conspicuous white throat markings and bright yellow eyes.
 What a majestic and wise looking bird!
 At times, the owl’s piercing gaze made even me feel uneasy.

-Bob and I observed the owl for about 45 minutes, but it was fairly content in its chosen location so stayed put.
-So we were grateful for this opportunity to get numerous pictures of the owl.
+Bob and I observed the owl for about 45 minutes, but it was fairly content in its chosen location so stayed put unlike a Great Grey Owl that I had seen less than two weeks ago well Cross-country skiing in Algonquin Provincial Park, near Oxtongue Lake.
+On that occasion, the Great Grey Owl flew in and landed on a branch above my head, took a good look at me, and then took to the air once again.
+So we were grateful for this opportunity to get numerous pictures of a member of the same species.

 The owl busied itself with preening as the warm breeze ruffled its feathers and the sunshine warmed its back.

-In our video, you get a good opportunity to watch the Great Grey Owl preen its feathers.
+In this video that Bob filmed, you get a good opportunity to watch the Great Grey Owl preen its feathers.

 At one point, I had to chuckle as the owl appeared to cross its eyes, but before we knew it, the owl was settling in for a sleep.